satya-nutella/fampay-assignment/README.md

 YOUTUBE_API_KEY =
 YOUTUBE_SEARCH_QUERY =
 ```
+You will need a YOUTUBE DATA API key in order to run this app.
+Follow the instructions on [this page](https://developers.google.com/youtube/v3/getting-started) to get one.

 **Note:** Fields that don't have a default value are _required_
 **Note:** In case of multiple API keys, provide them as "," delimited list of keys like so:

 ```